FREQUENTLY ASKED QUESTIONS

 How can I start something like this in my own community?

 This is a great question but also a difficult one!
-Every site is different - from geography to legislation.
+Every site is different - from geography to permitting and legislation.
 We don’t have a one-size fits all answer.
 However, if you’re willing to start small, check out our Oyster Garden Manual for Teachers - a resource from our humble beginnings which educators around NYC have used to start their own research stations.
 Learn more about Oyster Research Stations and how students and scientists are studying oyster growth at smaller scales.